Our Trust Officers

-Our Trust Officers are committed to providing timely, informational communication.
+are committed to providing timely, informational communication.
 One educational piece we offer is our Weekly Insight.
-This short commentary arrives early each week and keeps you up-to-date on the market, economic happenings and keeps you connected with us, whether you are a client or not.
+This short commentary arrives early each week and keeps you up-to-date on the market, economic happenings and keeps you connected.

 Kuuku is a Managing Director with nine years of investment management experience.
 Kuuku’s primary responsibilities include portfolio management and analysis.
 Kuuku attended Drake University and double-majored in Finance and Economics.
 He is a holder of the right to use the Chartered Financial Analyst® designation.